Wissenswertes über Erlangen: Music

 The instrumentation depends on simple musical aspects.
 There is a simple drum backbeat, the bassline, and a string instrument riff as well as a trumpet fanfare.
 The song is in 4/4 time and characterized by the constant change between B minor and A major chords.
-Ironically, the song starts with seagulls screeching and a fog horn, which is inappropriate introduction considering Erlangen's inland location.
+Ironically, the song starts with seagulls screeching and a fog horn, which is an inappropriate introduction considering Erlangen's inland location.